Samsung/Tizen.CircularUI/doc/guide/CirclePage.md

 ## Adding Content at CirclePage
 You can set content at `CirclePage.Content`.
 The following XAML code show CirclePage set content with `CircleDateTimeSelector`.
-`RotaryFocusTargetName` property set the currently focused control that is handled by rotating and display the focused control's circle object.
+`RotaryFocusTargetName` property sets the currently focused control that is handled by rotating and display the focused control's circle object.
-If you don't set this value properly.
-Control can't receive the Rotary Event or circle object can't be shown.
+If you don't set this value properly, control can't receive the Rotary Event or circle object can't be shown.

 For more information.
 Please refer to below links
 - [CirclePage API reference](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.CirclePage.html)